v2sCollections/City-of-Dreams/README.md

 - Cleans up the green colour from the quick hack screen.
 - Remove quest tags from equipped items so they can be dismantled and sold.
 - Unequip all equipped items (armour, weapons and cyberware).
-- Reduced loot throughout the city.
 - See what attribute level you needed for conversation skill checks that you passed.
-- Reduced drop chances for chosen loot categories from in-game containers, NPCs and world-placed objects.
 - Improved mini map zoom allows the map to dynamically zoom in and out depending on what areas you are in or if you are in the combat state.
 - Item sliders are set to the max by default for Drop, Stash and Sell actions.
 - You can now craft items while in combat.